Go Off the Beaten path in Bozeman

 Variety is the spice of hiking in Bozeman.
 Our town puts you in reach of everything from an easy one-mile lake loop to a 10-mile hike ascending 4,000 feet.
 Along the way you’ll encounter wildflowers, dense forests, panoramic summit views and lakes that invite you to take a dip or drop from a rope swing.
-Scan through our favorite trails and see which one matches your mood today.
+Scan through our favorite trails near our downtown Bozeman Hotel and see which one matches your mood today.

 An easy one-mile loop takes you around this lovely green glacial lake complete with wildflowers and rope swing.
 Hike 2.5 miles up to Sacagawea Peak if you’re feeling feisty.